Schedule for English 146 (W 2023)

 Team Coordination Weekly Planning Reports

-Beginning in the fifth week of the course, each individual team member must fill out a brief Team Coordination Weekly Planning Report by the Friday of each week.
+Beginning at the end of this week in the course, each individual team member must fill out a brief Team Coordination Weekly Planning Report by the Friday of each week.
 Download this template for your report about what you understand to be your own duties/role on the team project in the next week (and the duties/role of your team members too).
 Upload the report as a file in Canvas here for this assignment.
 Be sure to save the file on your computer for future use.
 Then, during each subsequent week, append a new report based on the template to your file (but do not delete previous reports), and upload the new file in Canvas as a resubmission for this assignment.

 The purpose of the Team Coordination Weekly Planning Report is to help you with planning and recording your role on your team, and it will give the instructors a “behind the scenes” look at your process.
 It will also bring a sustained level of accountability to the team.
 (For example, if there is an issue with a team member not doing their work, or if miscommunication is happening at any stage of the process, the instructors want to know sooner rather than later!).
 The Team Coordination Weekly Planning Report is a confidential communication from each student to the instructors.